55Honey/Acore_eventScripts/README.md

 The ElunaLua module itself usually doesn't require much setup/config.
 Just specify the subfolder where to put your lua_scripts in its .conf file.

 If the directory was not changed in the ElunaLua config, add the .lua script to your `../lua_scripts/` directory as a subfolder of the worldserver.
-Adjust the top part of the .lua file with the config flags.

 ## Admin Usage:
 Adjust the config flags and IDs in the .lua and .sql in case of conflicts and run the associated SQL to add the required NPCs.
+You can add more encounters by just adding more config flags.

+It is possible to reward players for participating in events.
+There is a config flag each to award score for playing 5man and for raid encounters.
+The amouont of score is configurable too.
+Another config flag allows to store any and all events in the db and visualize them, e.g. with a module for acore_cms.

 ## GM Usage:
 Use .startevent $event $difficulty to start and spawn the NPC players can interact with.
 Use .stopevent to despawn it.
 Possibly offer teleports.
+It is advised to not leave the event NPC unattended.
+In case a player bugs out, they can be returned to the game with `.modify phase 1`.

 ## Player Usage:
 Be in a party or raid respectively.
 As the party/raid leader: Talk to the NPC.